build-engineering/build-buddy/Getting_Started.md

 ---

 That's it!
-You now have a comprehensive guide to get AgentLabUI running using either automated GitHub Actions deployment or local development.
+You now have a comprehensive guide to get Build Buddy running using either automated GitHub Actions deployment or local development.
 Choose the path that best fits your needs and start building AI agents! 🤖

 ### Quick Start Summary